About the author and her work

-This is a dark and darkening account of how life in Germany during the decade 1933 - 43 was corrupted and perverted by Hitler's Nazism but particularly, the T4 programme that institutionalised the murder of those considered to be "unworthy of life" - "Lebensunwertes Leben".
+This is a dark, but enlightening, account of how life in Germany during the decade 1933 - 43 was corrupted and perverted by Hitler's Nazism but particularly, by the T4 programme that institutionalised the murder of those considered to be "unworthy of life" - "Lebensunwertes Leben".

-A signed mandate from the Fuehrer himself ordered doctors to euthanase children born deformed or mentally defective and was soon applied to older children and mentally ill adults.
+A signed mandate from the Fuehrer himself ordered doctors to euthanase children born deformed or mentally defective, and was soon applied to older children and mentally ill adults.
 Assigned to various duties associated with the annihilation and disposal of 'the unworthies', SS Officers Gunther and Muller have opposing views regarding the ethical and humane aspects of such a national policy.
-Increasingly compromised by his conscience, Muller is unable to continue in his post, while his colleague, Gunther, becomes ever more vicious and inured to suffering and rises to senior SS rank.
-The problem is, their lives are inextricably interwoven in ways neither could have anticipated and Muller is soon arousing Gunther's suspicions.
+Increasingly compromised by his conscience, Muller struggles in his post, while his colleague, Gunther, becomes ever more vicious and inured to suffering, and rises to a senior SS rank.
+The problem is, their lives are inextricably interwoven in ways neither could have anticipated, and Muller is soon arousing Gunther's suspicions.

 "A powerful and compassionate book looking into the heart of human dilemma, corruption, and redemption.
 This is a gripping story of depth and insight."Penelope Wilcock, author of The Hawk and the Dove (03/27/2016)